 The MASTER instrument channels are calibrated spectrally and radiometrically in the laboratory preflight and postflight.
 The mid-infrared and thermal infrared channels (26-50) are also radiometrically calibrated in-flight by viewing an internal hot and cold blackbody with each scanline (Hook et al., 2001).
 Three calibration and validation experiments were conducted in 1998-2001 (Hook et al., 2001; JPL, 2021a).
-Spectral response information for this deployment is included in the MASTER BBBBBBB YYYYMMDD spectral response table.zip files.
+Spectral response information for this deployment is included in the files named MASTER_BBBBBBBB_YYYYMMDD_spectral_response_table.zip.